 The Arguments to the Supreme Court

-New York argues that the Supreme Court needn’t reach whether Reid is permissible under the confrontation clause.
+New York asserts that the Supreme Court needn’t reach whether Reid is permissible under the confrontation clause.
 It argues that the issue is not before the court, because Hemphill failed to present the constitutional issue to the Court of Appeals, and that any error is rendered harmless by other evidence showing Morris to have possessed a .357 caliber firearm.
 Hemphill disputes these arguments.
 At oral argument, Justices Thomas and Alito seemed particularly concerned that Hemphill had not preserved the issue.
 Justice Sotomayor, by contrast, pointed out that the Court of Appeals had ruled on the same issue only a few year earlier.

 Reciting the historical analysis in the Supreme Court’s decisions on the confrontation clause, Hemphill argues that there was no common-law exception based on opening the door.
 Several professors of evidence and criminal procedure set forth this argument at greater length.
 Hemphill also argues that such a doctrine would have changed the outcome in many (perhaps most) of the Supreme Court’s previous decisions.

 New York contends that opening the door is not an exception to the confrontation clause.
 Citing the Supreme Court’s decision in Melendez-Diaz v.
 Massachusetts, it asserts that defendants may relinquish their rights under the confrontation clause.
-According to the state, Reid simply establishes a procedural rule clarifying when defendants do so.
+According to the state and its amici, opening the door is simply one way a defendant can do so.

 In many other cases, the Supreme Court has found defendants’ conduct to sacrifice their constitutional protections.
 Hemphill argues that the only comparable cases are those in which the court permitted the introduction of evidence.
 Hemphill asserts that these cases are not applicable, because they address rules developed by judges to enforce constitutional mandates, rather than rights established directly by the Constitution.
 Hemphill also argues that those cases are inapposite because Hemphill did not introduce any testimony by the declarant.
 New York cites a broader range of cases, arguing that a defendant may waive constitutional rights by undermining the trial.